What Happens If Someone Hits My Salvage Car

 Repair and Resale Considerations

 If you’re thinking about fixing or selling a salvage car after an accident, consider a few important points.
 First, check how much the repairs will cost and think about if the car will be worth much after fixing it.
 Often, the cost to repair the car can be more than what it will be worth later, which might not make fixing it worth it.
-Also, when selling a salvage car, you need to be honest about its past damages and condition, which can lower its price.
+Also, when selling a salvage car, you need to be honest about its past damage and condition, which can lower its price.
 Buyers usually want a big discount on salvage cars because they know these cars have had major issues.
 Knowing what salvage cars sell for in your area can help you decide whether to repair or sell your car.
 This information will guide you in making a practical decision that balances potential repair costs against the likely resale value.

 AspectRepairing the CarReselling the Car